Kurt Seyit ve Şura

-Kurt Seyit ve Şura is Turkish television drama based on a novel of the same name in a series.
-(It is not a direct adaptation of Kurt Seyt ve Murka, which is the second novel in the series, nor of Shura, which is the third novel.)
+Kurt Seyit ve Şura is Turkish television drama based on the novel of the same name created by Nermin Bezmen.
+(It is not a direct adaptation of Kurt Seyt ve Murka, which is the second novel in the series, nor of Shura, which is the third novel, all of which are from Bezmen.)
 It was broadcast on Star TV from 4 March to 20 November 2014 for two seasons and 22 episodes.
 Nermin Bezmen, the writer of the novel is the granddaughter of Kurt Seyit.
 The show "Kurt Seyit ve Sura" is based on a true story where a handsome army major falls in love with a Russian girl.
 This show re-aired on E extra in 2022.

 In 2011, "Bir Günah Gibi" series which not a direct adaptation of second novel Kurt Seyt ve Murka, was broadcast on ATV.
 The series stars Burak Hakkı, Hande Soral, Özge Borak, Serkan Altunorak.
-But It cancelled due to low ratings.
+It received generally mixed to negative reviews from critics, and was eventually cancelled due to low ratings.